 If any threat to bitcoin at all, perhaps one of the other digital currencies.
 Like what, bcash?
 A Microsoft report states it used the wrong approach to speed up b-cash transactions.
 Ethereum?
 The more complicated the software, the more attack vectors, and the easier it is to hack (thus the superiority of bitcoin?)
 See: https://news.bitcoin.com/report-claims-34000-ethereum-smart-contracts-vulnerable-bugs/ Maybe one that is not yet created?
 Could it compete with the burgeoning bitcoin industry, such as comparing transaction volume?
 The Amazon.com founder, Jeff Bezos, the wealthiest man in the world, wrote a book entitled: "Get Big Fast."
 Bitcoin is getting big fast.
 Bitcoin is battle hardened.

 Andreas Antonopoulos advises: "Ignore the drama, bitcoin is stronger than ever."
-He states governments are not the biggest threat to bitcoin.
+Another of his #LondonReal interviews: THE FUTURE OF MONEY: How Bitcoin & Blockchain Become The World’s Currency - Part 1/2 https://www.youtube.com/watch?v=_aILeOqZEwY (46 minutes).
 His website: https://antonopoulos.com/.
-Antonopoulos believes bitcoin will eventually absorb all the functions of all the other digital currencies (also known as alternative coins, or "alt-coins.")
+Antonopoulos believes bitcoin will eventually absorb the functions of all the other digital currencies (also known as alternative coins, or "alt-coins.")
 He also cautions that an exchange traded fund (BTC ETF) only tracks price, is not BTC ownership, and could emphasize store of value over the currency (payment) feature, slowing down the widespread adoption of BTC as currency.
 Again, Your Keys, Your Bitcoin--Not Your Keys, Not Your Bitcoin.
 Hard wallet keys are PIN (several personal identification numbers, digits), backed up with a series of private seed words.
 He states: “Investing in education is always the best way to approach this technology.
 Education is rewarding, fulfilling, low risk and timeless.”

 https://cointelegraph.com/press-releases/andreas-antonopoulos-to-teach-certified-btc-prof-prep-course-in-denver.
 Also, as BTC owners sell to buy goods and services, the fair redistribution of wealth will take care of itself.
 Jameson Lopp (@lopp) August 13, 2019: "The number of bitcoin addresses holding 1 billionth of the money supply (about 0.018 BTC / $200) is at an all-time high."